FAITH EVANGELICAL LUTHERAN CHURCH

 To sign up for a particular Sunday either sign up on the chart on the Foyer bulletin board or call Janet in the church office (215) 368-0240.

-Any comments or questions, please see Gail Achilles, Christian Education Chair
+Any questions or comments, contact Gail Achilles, Christian Education Chair.

 Parents’ Night Out (PNO) – Youth Fellowship (YF)